-The Advanced Placement course in United States' history is a course that will provide students in their junior year with the analytic skills and facts necessary to deal critically with problems and materials in United

-States' history.
-Students will be prepared for intermediate and advanced college courses by the demands of the advanced placement course, which are equivalent to those of full-year introductory college courses.
+The Advanced Placement United States' history course provides students in their junior year with the analytic skills and facts necessary to deal critically with problems and materials in United States' history.
+Students will be prepared for intermediate and advanced college courses by the demands of the course, which is the equivalent of a full-year introductory college course.
 Students will learn to assess historical materials--their relevance to a given interpretive problem, their reliability and their importance--and to weigh the evidence and interpretations presented in historical scholarship.
-All students will participate in an action civics project designed to offer practice and build skills in citizenship.
+Test taking and writing skills will be addressed throughout the course to prepare them for the Advanced Placement US History Exam in May.
+Students are required to complete a summer reading assignment prior to the first class of the school year.
+All students will participate in a civics project designed to offer practice and build skills in citizenship and encourage students to become active participants in their community.